railsmechanic/canery/README.md

 For more information consider the wiki.
 (Comming soon...
 I promise!)

+## Performance
+Due to the nature of SQL databases it's (almost) impossible for Canery to be as fast as well-known NoSQL key/value stores like Kyoto Cabinet, LevelDB or Redis.
+But for environments where NoSQL databases are not available or just for small Web Applications you should give Canery a try.

 ## Information about data types
 ### Keys & Tub names